Lurunchik/NF-CATS/README.md

 ## NF_CATS Dataset
-The dataset for training is located in [nfcats/data](nfcats/data/)
+The dataset for training is located in [nfcats/data](nfcats/data/).

 ## Model
-The trained could be downloaded from [the hugginface repository](https://huggingface.co/Lurunchik/nf-cats) and you test the model via [hugginface space](https://huggingface.co/spaces/Lurunchik/nf-cats)
+The trained model could be downloaded from [the hugginface repository](https://huggingface.co/Lurunchik/nf-cats) and you test the model via [hugginface space](https://huggingface.co/spaces/Lurunchik/nf-cats).

 [![demo.png](demo.png)](https://huggingface.co/spaces/Lurunchik/nf-cats)